arkeodev/multi-agent-system-framework/README.md

 ## Agent Configuration

-Modify the `agent_configuration.json` to define agent roles and scenario-specific behaviors dynamically.
+For those who wish to manually create a scenario configuration file, can modify the sample provided below.
+This sample outlines how to define agent roles and tailor scenarios dynamically.

 ### Sample agent_configuration.json

-Here's an example of configuring a scenario for a disaster response team.
-You can download the scenario file of this configuration file from [this link](https://static.e-publishing.af.mil/production/1/af_a1/publication/afh1/afh1.pdf).
+Here’s an example of configuring a scenario for an astronomy research team.
+The scenario can be downloaded from [this link](https://arxiv.org/pdf/2408.00026).

 ```json
 {
     "supervisor_prompts": {